 3. Who should Invest in Money Market Mutual Funds?

-Money market fund seeks to provide the highest degree of short-term income via maintaining a well-diversified portfolio of money market instruments.
-Investors having a short investment horizon of up to one year can invest in these funds.
+A money market fund tries to offer the highest short-term income by maintaining a well-diversified portfolio of money market instruments.
+Investors having a short investment horizon of up to one year may invest in these funds.

-Those investors with surplus cash in a savings bank account and low-risk appetite can invest in money market funds.
-These funds will give you higher returns than the savings bank account.
+Those individuals with low-risk appetite having their surplus cash parked in a savings bank account can invest in money market funds.
+These funds have the potential to offer higher returns than a regular savings bank account.
 The investors could be corporate as well as retail investors.

-However, if you have a medium to long-term investment horizon, then money market fund won’t be an ideal option.
-Instead, you may go for dynamic bond funds or balanced funds, which may give you relatively higher returns.
-Similarly, don’t think of money market funds unless you have short-term surplus cash which you don’t need urgently.
+If you have a medium to long-term investment horizon, then money market fund won’t be an ideal option.
+Instead, you may go for dynamic bond funds or balanced funds, which are capable of providing relatively higher returns.

 4. Things to Consider as an Investor

-These funds suffer from interest rate risk, credit risk and reinvestment risk.
+Money market funds face interest rate risk, credit risk, and reinvestment risk.
 In interest rate risk, the prices of the underlying asset increases as interest rates decline and decrease as interest rates rise.
 The fund manager may invest in risky securities which have a higher probability of default.

-A Money Market Fund might offer you more profit than a savings account.
-However, there are no guaranteed returns.
-The Net Asset Value (NAV) fluctuates with changes in the overall interest rate regime.
+Money market funds have the potential to offer higher returns than a regular savings bank account.
+However, the returns are not guaranteed.
+The Net asset value (NAV) fluctuates with changes in the overall interest rate regime.
 A fall in interest rates may increase the prices of an underlying asset and deliver good returns.

-Expense ratio refers to the fees charged by Money Market Funds to manage your portfolio.
-Until recently, SEBI had prescribed the maximum limit as 1.05%.
-An ideal fund is one which keeps its expense ratio at lower levels.
+Expense ratio refers to the fee charged by fund houses to manage your investment.
+SEBI has capped the expense ratio at 1.05%.
 As the assets under management (AUM) increases, the scheme tends to reduce the cost of operations.

 d.
 Investment Horizon